scikit-learn-contrib/hiclass/docs/source/algorithms/multi_label.rst

-.. _Multi-Path-Classification-Overview:
+.. _hierarchical-multi-label-Classification-Overview:

 ==========================
-Multi-Path Classification
+Multi-Label Classification
 ==========================

-HiClass supports multi-path hierarchical classification.
+HiClass supports hierarchical multi-label classification.
 This means that a sample can belong to multiple classes at the same level of the hierarchy.

-On this page, we motivate, explain and demonstrate how multi-path hierarchical classification is implemented in HiClass.
+On this page, we motivate, explain and demonstrate how hierarchical mutli-label classification is implemented in HiClass.

 ++++++++++++++++++++++++++
 Motivation